soc_puppet: A calendar page for January 2024 with emojis on various dates (Mood Theme in a Year)

 Finished Mood Theme is for a mood theme that you've finished working on, for the time being or entirely.
 Stopping places are going to come at different points for different people, and especially with Minimum Mood Themes starting next week, I want community members to have a way to acknowledge that they've done all they want to do for a given mood theme and that it's finished as it is.
 If you're sharing a mood theme that you're done working on for now, be it Partial or Complete, please tag it as Finished!

-The three Use tags, Personal, Conditional, and Free, are to indicate who a given mood theme's creator is allowing to use the theme.
+The three Use tags, Personal, Conditional, and Anyone, are to indicate who a given mood theme's creator is allowing to use the theme.
 Use: Personal is for any mood themes whose creator wants to limit use to themselves alone.
 Use: Conditional is for mood themes where their creator might allow other users access on conditions, such as "Please ask first," or "Please tip the creator to use ($3 suggested)"; users of this tag, please keep your conditions reasonable, or restrict your mood theme to personal use!
 Use: Anyone is for any mood theme that the creator is making available to the public, no questions asked.

 Finally, Fannish Mood Theme and Original Mood Theme differentiate between mood themes that are from a given fandom (such as taken from screencaps of your favorite show) and mood themes that are someone's original creations.